Nacosta16/Basic-command-lines-and-how-to-navigate-files-using-the-text-interface/README.md

         - After typing the command and then pressing enter, you will be able to check the DNS records to verify it is working properly

    - <b> ipconfig </b>
-       - This command is great for showing the overall configurations
+       - This command is great for showing the overall configurations of your machines network connections including wireless adapters, bluetooth, and ip address

    - <b> getmac </b>